csebooks/artificial-intelligence/content.en/iii-knowledge-reasoning-and-planning/_index.md

 In Figure 11.9 we see a schematic of action monitoring.
 The agent keeps track of both its original plan, wholeplan , and the part of the plan that has not been executed yet, which is denoted by plan .
 After executing the first few steps of the plan, the agent expects to be in state E. But the agent observes it is actually in state O. It then needs to repair the plan by finding some point P on the original plan that it can get back to.
 (It may be that P is the goal state, G.) The agent tries to minimize the total cost of the plan: the repair part (from O to P ) plus the continuation (from P to G).

-424 Chapter 11.
-Planning and Acting in the Real World

 Now let’s return to the example problem of achieving a chair and table of matching color.
 Suppose the agent comes up with this plan: